19saxena/QST_Assignment_3/README.md

 ---

 ## Repository Structure
-# Assignment 3 — Scalable Quantum Tomography Pipelines

-## Overview
-This project extends earlier quantum tomography work to study scalability, serialization, and benchmarking.
-A lightweight surrogate quantum model is used to evaluate how fidelity and runtime scale with the number of qubits.

-The focus is on reproducibility, clean serialization, and clear performance trends rather than full tomography training.

----

-## Tasks Completed

-### 1. Serialization
-- Model parameters and metadata are serialized using Python `pickle`.
-- Checkpoints are stored under `models/` using the format:
-  `model_<track>_<nqubits>.pkl`
-- A round-trip save/load test is included to verify correctness.

-### 2. Scalable n-qubit Model
-- Implemented a configurable `QuantumModel` class supporting arbitrary qubit counts.
-- The model generates normalized complex statevectors.
-- Fidelity is computed against randomly sampled target pure states.

-### 3. Scalability Study
-- Benchmarked fidelity and runtime for increasing qubit counts.
-- Multiple random trials were run per qubit count.
-- Results are aggregated and saved to CSV for plotting.

-### 4. Visualisation
-- Generated a plot of mean fidelity vs number of qubits with error bars.
-- Runtime trends are shown on a secondary axis.
-- The plot highlights the onset of scaling limitations as qubits increase.

-### 5. Ablation Study
-- Performed a simple ablation on model depth (number of layers).
-- Observed trade-offs between expressibility and stability.

----

-## Repository Structure
 ├── notebook.ipynb # Assignment 3 notebook (executed)
 ├── models/
 │ ├── model_test_3.pkl # Example trained model checkpoint